-Believe it or not, we are going to use Google’s Keyword Tool to discover those untapped niches; it’s the only authorized source of information that we have gotten at our disposal, after all.
-Let us assume that John’s travel agency is targeting the “new york travel” keyword; according to Google, this keyword has a global search volume of 2,900 and a $2.88 AdWords PPC cost (exact match values).
+Believe it or not, we are going to use Google’s Keyword Planner to discover those untapped niches; it’s the only authorized source of information that we have gotten at our disposal, after all.
+Let us assume that John’s travel agency is targeting the “new york travel” keyword; according to Google, this keyword has a global search volume of 1,600 and a $1.90 AdWords PPC cost.

 But how many direct competitors will John have to fight with for this keyword?
 The 101 White Hat SEO Tips article describes the competition assessment process in greater detail (check out the 4th and 5th tips) but here’s the nitty-gritty: the allintitle Google operator helps you see how many indexed website pages include the targeted keyword in their title.